Amber Rose Ace Of Diamonds Receipts Not Quite Valid Yet: Will Lawsuit Hurt Her?

 According to TMZ, the trademark has not been approved as yet, however.
 But it’s clear that Amber Rose is confident it will be, hence her big revelation at the awards show.

 But bragging about buying the strip club landed her in some legal hot water.
-As The New York Daily News reports, the leasing owners of the factory where the Ace of Diamonds operates is suing her for $1 million and claiming that her statement about buying the club is “unequivocally false.”
+As the New York Daily News reports, the leasing owners of the factory where the Ace of Diamonds operates is suing her for $1 million and claiming that her statement about buying the club is “unequivocally false.”

-According to The New York Daily News, the primary reason for filing the lawsuit is related to a decision to move the location of the club.
+According to the New York Daily News, the primary reason for filing the lawsuit is related to a decision to move the location of the club.
 This is based on statements made by Jason Robinson, creator of the Ace of Diamonds brand.
 The slander claim in the lawsuit stems from Amber’s revelations about purchasing the club.

 RELATED POSTS ON INQUISITR